Time series framework¶

 Now, add the gaps that are inherent to time series problems.

-BHG captures the gap created by the delay of access to recent data (e.g., “most recent” may always be one week old).
-The BHG is the smaller of the values supplied in the Forecast Derivation Window.
-A gap of zero means "use data up to and including today," a gap of one means "use data starting from yesterday" and so on.
+“Blind history" captures the gap created by the delay of access to recent data (e.g., “most recent” may always be one week old).
+It is defined as the period of time between the smaller of the values supplied in the Feature Derivation Window and the Forecast Window.
+A gap of zero means "use data up to, and including, today;" a gap of one means "use data starting from yesterday" and so on.

-The "can't operationalize gap" occurs immediately after the Forecast Point.
-This is the period of time that is too near-term to be useful.
+The "can't operationalize" period defines the gap of time immediately after the Forecast Point and extending to the beginning of the Forecast Window.
+It represents the time required once a model is trained, deployed to production, and starts making predictions—the period of time that is too near-term to be useful.
 For example, predicting staffing needs for tomorrow may be too late to allow for taking action on that prediction.